tahazakir/tahazakir.github.io/index.md

 ## Misc 🍿

-In my free time, I make and play tabletop or digital games.
+In my free time, I make and play social/multiplayer tabletop or digital games.
+I also love reading, with my current favourite story being The Princess Bride by William Goldman.
 I used to be a competitive Scrabble player.
 The color scheme of this site was inspired by Solarized.